ima21981/comp122-f24_mine/format-encodings/notes_10_30.md

 # COMP122 Lecture Notes: October 30, 2024

 ## Announcements:
-   1. I had an epiphany on how to explain if-then-else --> switch transformation
-      * epiphany: a moment of sudden revelation or insight:
+   1. I had an epiphany (a moment of sudden revelation or insight)
-      * prior: simplest form and then explain the complex
-      * now: the most general and then let things degrade
-   1. What?
+      - related to explain the if, if-else, transformation
+      - prior approach:
+        - keep it simple: just use the 'if-else' statement
+        - make the 'if' statement a special case
+      - new approach:
+        - focus on a chain of "if else-if" statements
+        - thus unifing all conditional statements into one approach
+   1. What does this mean?
+      * A change to the TAC transform algorithm for Conditional Statements
       * New files:
         - reference/TAC2mips_revised.md
         - reference/TAC_transformation/conditional2TAC.md

    1. Recall Last time
       * Practicum